Time Out Market Lisbon is a modern Portuguese food hall located in the historic Mercado da Ribeira in Cais do Sodre.

 Conservas refers to different types of canned or jarred seafood popular in Portugal and Spain.
 Conserveira de Lisboa is one of Lisbon’s most famous conservas shops.
 They were also featured on the Lisbon episode of Somebody Feed Phil.

 There are many different types of conservas like bacalhau (salted cod), mejillones (mussels), pulpo (octopus), and navajas (razor clams).
 In my opinion, there’s no better food souvenir to bring back from Lisbon than conservas.

-I brought back a can of pota de caldeirada or squid stew (EUR 3.31) and bacalhau l’Portuguesa (EUR 3.84).
+I brought back a can of pota de caldeirada or squid stew and bacalhau l’Portuguesa.
 Here’s a look at the squid stew.
 Terrific with wine, I wish I brought back more!

 If you’re traveling with a group of people, then it can be hard to decide on a restaurant.
 But at a food hall like Time Out Market, there’s something for everyone, and all are at a very high standard.

-The TripAdvisor link in this post is an affiliate link, meaning we’ll earn a small commission if you make a booking at no extra cost to you.
+Some of the links in this article on Time Out Lisbon are affiliate links, meaning we’ll earn a small commission if you make a booking at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
-Thank you!
+Obrigado!